 Here’s the timeline of the FBI’s interactions between the bureau and the White House on Porter’s security clearance, according to the letter.

 • January 2017—Porter’s wives said they were interviewed by the FBI as part of the security clearance process in January 2017 as the Trump presidency was just kicking off.

 • March 3, 2017—The FBI sent a “partial report” on Porter “addressed to the Counsel to the President, Donald F. McGahn, which contained derogatory information,” which, the Times reports, included the abuse allegations.
-The White House said that the information never reached McGahn, instead was reviewed by a low-level employee in the personnel office never elevated the report.
+The White House said that the information never reached McGahn, and instead was reviewed by a low-level employee in the personnel office who never elevated the report.
 “The White House previously claimed that the March report contained only basic employment information about Mr. Porter, not allegations of abuse,” according to the Times.
 “Mr. Porter himself also alerted Mr. McGahn that an aggrieved ex-wife was making potentially damaging accusations about him, according to a person familiar with the discussion.”

 • July 2017—The FBI supplied “a completed background investigation” to the White House personnel security office.

 • August 2017—The White House personnel security office requested additional information on Porter from the FBI, “including, but not limited to, re-interviews of Mr. Porter, his ex-wives and his girlfriend at the time.”

 • November 2017—The FBI submitted another report on Porter to the White House, according the FBI letter, “which contained additional derogatory information.”

 Throughout, Porter kept his temporary security clearance until he was escorted from the building in February.